marios-code-path/reactive-authentication/http-basic/README.md

         return new MapReactiveUserDetailsService(users);
     }

-Because we have satisified all of the core componetns needed ot lock down our applicaiton, We can actually stop here with configuration.

-On the other hand, what if I wanted to implement my own ReactiveUserDetailService?
+What if I wanted to implement my own ReactiveUserDetailService?
 This can be accomplished! simply wire in an own implementation of ReactiveUserDetailsService as a bean.
 We'll bind it ot the spring profile "custom" for use case demonstration.

 UserDetailServiceBeans.java: